si14/stuffed-naan-js/README.md

 // Output: Hello world
 ```

-To quote Sun Tzu, "if you can't fight the enemy, use the enemy's advantage to your advantage".
+To quote Sun Tzu, "if you can't beat the enemy, use the enemy's advantage to your advantage".
-`Na(a)N`s preserve data when you run mathematical operations on them:
+`Na(a)N`s preserve data even when used in mathematical operations:

 ```js
 import { encode, decode } from 'stuffed-naan';